Toronto Consulate

 This guide is specifically designed for Profex applicants in the NALCAP program, but the information is useful for applicants of the auxiliary program through many other organizations.

 You will be applying for a student visa.
 The requirements on the Toronto consulate page are correct.
-It is your responsibility to double check the webpage linked below when completing your application.
+It is your responsibility to double check the consulate’s webpage linked below when completing your application.

-This page was last updated on June 21, 2025.
+This page was last updated on January 7, 2026.
 Small changes to visa requirements can and do occur, so please double check everything on the official websites below.

 Toronto Consulate Official List of Requirements